 - History of recurrent miscarriage, premature births or early labor

-- Complaint of bleeding or spotting from vagina
+- A complaint of bleeding or spotting from the vagina

 - Low placenta

 6. Practice KegelsKegel exercises strengthen the pelvic floor muscles which support your bladder, bowels, and uterus.
 This simple exercise helps make your delivery easier and prevent problems later with incontinence.
 Click To Tweet

 How to do Kegel Exercises:

 - Practice squeezing as though you’re stopping the flow of urine when you use the bathroom

 - Hold for three seconds, then relax for three

 You can practice Kegels in the car, while sitting at your desk, or even standing in line at the grocery store.